apache/hudi/website/docs/docker_demo.md

 ### Building Local Docker Containers:

-The docker images required for demo and running integration test are already in docker-hub.
-The docker images and compose scripts are carefully implemented so that they serve dual-purpose
+The Docker images required for demo and running integration test are already in docker-hub.
+The Docker images and compose scripts are carefully implemented so that they serve dual-purpose

-1. The docker images have inbuilt hudi jar files with environment variable pointing to those jars (HUDI_HADOOP_BUNDLE, ...)
+1. The Docker images have inbuilt Hudi jar files with environment variable pointing to those jars (HUDI_HADOOP_BUNDLE, ...)
 2. For running integration-tests, we need the jars generated locally to be used for running services within docker.
-The docker-compose scripts (see `docker/compose/docker-compose_hadoop284_hive233_spark244.yml`) ensures local jars override inbuilt jars by mounting local HUDI workspace over the docker location
+The docker-compose scripts (see `docker/compose/docker-compose_hadoop284_hive233_spark244.yml`) ensures local jars override inbuilt jars by mounting local Hudi workspace over the Docker location
-3. As these docker containers have mounted local HUDI workspace, any changes that happen in the workspace would automatically reflect in the containers.
+3. As these Docker containers have mounted local Hudi workspace, any changes that happen in the workspace would automatically reflect in the containers.
 This is a convenient way for developing and verifying Hudi for developers who do not own a distributed environment.
 Note that this is how integration tests are run.

-This helps avoid maintaining separate docker images and avoids the costly step of building HUDI docker images locally.
+This helps avoid maintaining separate Docker images and avoids the costly step of building Hudi Docker images locally.
-But if users want to test hudi from locations with lower network bandwidth, they can still build local images run the script
+But if users want to test Hudi from locations with lower network bandwidth, they can still build local images run the script
-`docker/build_local_docker_images.sh` to build local docker images before running `docker/setup_demo.sh`
+`docker/build_local_docker_images.sh` to build local Docker images before running `docker/setup_demo.sh`

 Here are the commands: